alexm-dev/runa/README.md

 ## Configuration
 runner uses a runner.toml file for configuration.
-It is located by default in:
+By default, it is located at:

-`$HOME/.config/runner/runner.toml` on Unix and on Windows (inside the user folder)
+`$HOME/.config/runner/runner.toml` (on both Unix and Windows, inside the user folder)

 You can override the config path by setting a environment variable: